rcdmk/maze-generator/README.md

       3. Remove the wall between the current cell and the chosen cell
       4. Mark the chosen cell as visited and push it to the stack

-Pathfinding is done using simplified A* alghorithm, with breadth-first search (BFS) and simple heuristics based on path length:
+Pathfinding is done using simplified A* algorithm, with breadth-first search (BFS) and simple heuristics based on path length:

 1. Set the cost for all cells as '+Infinity'
 2. Create a queue for cells to process